 Overcome Travel Visa Hassles as an Indian

 The Taj Mahal, India

 Whatever!
 This all said one should not feel discouraged.
 As the old saying goes, where there is a will, there is a way.
-Moreover, there are hundreds of Indians (if not thousands) who have managed to travel all over the world with little money and average passport power.
+Moreover, there are hundreds of Indians (if not thousands) who have managed to travel all over the world on a budget and average passport power.

 Must Read: The Ultimate India Travel Guide